thesolelane/solturio/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security vulnerability within Centurio, please send an email to security@centurio.app.
+If you discover a security vulnerability within Solturio, please send an email to security@solturio.app.
 All security vulnerabilities will be promptly addressed.

 Please include the following information: